 Tonight, I am doing a presentation for Beachbody coaches on PERSONAL BRANDING.
 This should be a super-easy topic for me.
 I hold a bachelor’s degree in marketing and successfully branded myself as a frugal mommy blogger in my 30s.
-I’ve also had some great consulting gigs in blogging, web design and social media.
+I’ve also had some great consulting gigs in blogging, web design by engaging with Web design agency in Liverpool to redesign by website and social media.
 So, on paper I look like a branding “expert”.
 But, I haven’t always felt like one.

 The blog I created was called Mommysavers.com.
 It gained a lot of popularity around 2005 when I was asked to write a book based on the blog.
 After that, came two more books and national media attention.
 I really felt super-accomplished and was proud of everything I’d done.
 But, fast forward a few years.
 That’s where I hit a slump.
 Everyone knew me as the coupon-clipping garage-sale queen who scrimped and saved.
 That WAS me when I was 29, but not-so-much when I was 39.
 I no longer changed diapers, I really had grown to hate clipping coupons.
 What was I supposed to do?
 I had branded myself into a corner.